 The juror admitted that he could not give Smith a fair trial, adding “this man has wasted a lot of people's time” and that he would only choose death for Smith.

 Another man told the court that he'd watched the case from the beginning and believed Smith was guilty.
 When a prosecutor pointed out that Smith has a right to a fair trial, the man said, “I can be fair.”
-He was not moved on to the next round of consideration for the jury.
+He was not moved on to the next round.

 The defense has been concerned for some time that an impartial jury of 12 members, plus alternates, can't be found in Duval County, where media coverage of the shocking crime has been extensive.